-40. As part of this initiative, on 15 September 2016, the Minister of the Foreign and Commonwealth Office announced that a law designating a marine protected area around the Pitcairn Islands had been brought into force.
-The administering Power indicated that the law prohibits fishing across more than 99 per cent of the 834,000 square km of ocean surrounding the Islands, while sustainable local fishing by Pitcairn residents will be preserved.
+43. As part of the "Blue Belt" initiative, on 15 September 2016, the Minister of the Foreign and Commonwealth Office announced that a law designating a marine protected area around Pitcairn had been brought into force.
+The administering Power indicated that the law prohibits fishing across more than 99 per cent of the 834,000 square km of ocean surrounding the islands, while sustainable local fishing by Pitcairn residents will be preserved.
+At the sixth meeting of the Joint Ministerial Council in London in November 2017, the significant progress towards creating a "Blue Belt" of marine protection in Pitcairn and other overseas territories was welcomed, and it was agreed that "Blue Belt" objectives would be aligned with the priorities of the territories, including the development of long-term capacity in the territories for the management of the marine environment.